washingtonstateuniversity/WSUMAGE-vagrant/README.md

 if there is interest it would be and at which point then there would be a wrapper project on its own and this would be reduced do to only the Magento parts of the environment.

+### Feedback?
+keep it to your self.. no tell it like it is but atm there is no area to yell at except on here.

 ## Contributing